The Christmas Invasion: Plot

 Rose, Mickey and Jackie evacuate the Doctor to the TARDIS as the Sycorax ship approaches London.
-Before Jackie can return with additional supplies, the TARDIS is detected by the Sycorax and is teleported aboard their ship.
-Rose buys enough time for the Doctor to finally recover, after inhaling the fumes from a dropped flask of tea.
-The Doctor shuts down the Sycorax blood control and then challenges the Sycorax leader to a sword fight for the Earth.
-The leader severs the Doctor's hand, which he immediately re-grows, then forces the Sycorax leader to submit.
-The leader attempts to attack the Doctor from behind.
-The Doctor hits a sensor with a satsuma he found, triggering part of the wing to fold and dropping the leader to his death.
+The TARDIS is detected by the Sycorax and is teleported aboard their ship, but Jackie is left behind.
+Rose buys enough time for the Doctor to finally recover.
+The Doctor shuts down the Sycorax blood control and then challenges the leader to a sword duel for the Earth.
+The leader severs the Doctor's hand, which he immediately re-grows due to leftover regeneration energy.
+The Sycorax leader submits, but then attempts to attack from behind.
+The Doctor hits a button with a satsuma he found, triggering part of the wing to fold and dropping the leader to his death.

-The Doctor orders the Sycorax to leave Earth and never return before taking Rose, Mickey, and Harriet back to Earth.
+The Doctor orders the Sycorax to leave Earth and never return, before taking the humans back to Earth.
 As the Sycorax ship moves away, Harriet orders Torchwood to destroy the ship.
-The Doctor becomes furious with Harriet, who justifies her actions by reminding the Doctor that he is not always there to save them.
-The Doctor threatens to bring down her government with six words.
-He whispers to Harriet's aide Alex: "Don't you think she looks tired?"
+The Doctor becomes furious, threatens to bring down Harriet's government with 6 words, before whispering to her aide: "Don't you think she looks tired?"

 After choosing a new outfit, the Doctor joins Rose, Jackie, and Mickey for Christmas dinner.
-They watch Harriet on television fending off rumours about her health, with a vote of confidence looming.
+They watch Harriet on television fending off rumours about her health, with a vote of no confidence looming.

 Production

+Writing

-This special was the first full episode starring David Tennant as the Tenth Doctor; he was only shown briefly at the end of "The Parting of the Ways" for the regeneration sequence.
-A 7-minute "mini-episode", set between "The Parting of the Ways" and "The Christmas Invasion", was shown as part of the Children in Need charity telethon on 18 November 2005.
-The Christmas special is a tradition in British television series.
-While this is the first story for Doctor Who clearly labelled as a Christmas special, the seventh episode of The Daleks' Master Plan, titled "The Feast of Steven", was written as a Christmas episode, even featuring a fourth wall-breaking Christmas wish to the viewers by William Hartnell.
-Christmas specials became an annual staple for Doctor Who, until 2018, where it was replaced by a New Years special.
+The Christmas special is a tradition in British television series, and while this is the first story for Doctor Who clearly labelled as a Christmas special, the seventh episode of The Daleks' Master Plan, titled "The Feast of Steven", was written as a Christmas episode, even featuring a fourth wall–breaking Christmas wish to the viewers by William Hartnell.
+Christmas specials became an annual staple for Doctor Who, until 2018, where it was replaced by a New Year's special.
 Although not shown at Christmas, "The Unquiet Dead" was set on Christmas Eve, 1869.

+The production of the special, along with the entirety of the second series, began before the broadcast of the first series, and therefore none of Davies' team knew if the script would ever see production.
+Davies wished to have an adversary having a prosthetic face while retaining the actor's actual eyes and mouth; he also stated that he had always found the idea of Santa, "an old man creeping into children's rooms at night", creepy.
+As a result, the enemies fought included the alien Sycorax, as well as murderous robot Santas.
+Seeking also to endear Tennant's Doctor to those who had grown to attached to the Ninth Doctor, he brought back Harriet Jones as Prime Minister, a future event that the Doctor had mentioned in "World War Three".

+Filming

+The episode shared a production block with the first two episodes of the next series, with primary filming for the special taking place between 22 July and 19 August.
+Additional shots were filmed sporadically in the lead-up to the special in September-November, along with the required CGI effects.